dannywoodz/ipod-encode/README.md

 The numbers are extracted using a regular expression that can be overridden with the --number-pattern switch.
 The default is usually good enough (see the code for details).

+If you don't care about the numbering, the special 'generate' --number-pattern can tag each output file with an incrementing number instead.

 ### Standalone Mode